gregorybesson/satn-on-steroids/README.md

 ## How to create your own package
 During the development phase, you'll create the app in the `/app` directory (this directory is in the .gitignore file of satn, so that it's never seen by satn git).
 Just proceed as usually: npm init your package to set it up.
-You 'll use this directory in the /app directory during the dev (and you could even keep it in production), but I strongly advise to deploy it in your npm provate registry so that you just have to install it as a npm package in production.
+You 'll use this directory in the /app directory during the dev (and you could even keep it in production), but I strongly advise to deploy it in your npm private registry so that you just have to install it as a npm package in production.

 The organisation of your Shopify app project inside the app directory is that simple:
 - app